 We are doing more Hands-on Mentoring in July and later in August for participants who have already completed their virtual training.
 We are doing this training for only two or three people at a time, which will give new practitioners a more intimate and involved educational experience.

-Course 4: Hands-on Mentoring will also be offered offered in Ottawa, Winnipeg, Vancouver, Calgary and New Brunswick later this summer and early fall.
+Course 4: Hands-on Training will also be offered offered in Ottawa, Winnipeg, Vancouver, Calgary and Nova Scotia.